kushalabhinith22/DIGIT-IT-/README.md

 All implementation and debugging were done by me.

 🐞 Known Issues
 UI not fully responsive

 Pagination not added yet

-No Redux or global state management
+No global state management (Redux missing)

 🎯 Future Improvements
 Analytics dashboard

 Notification system

-Teacher assigns tasks to specific students
+Teacher assigning tasks to specific students

 Use HttpOnly cookies instead of localStorage